- About SEAS

 The research team overcame both of these challenges through thoughtful design.

 Most notably, the Kilobots require no micromanagement or intervention once an initial set of instructions has been delivered.
 Four robots mark the origin of a coordinate system, all the other robots receive a 2D image that they should mimic, and then using very primitive behaviors—following the edge of a group, tracking a distance from the origin, and maintaining a sense of relative location—they take turns moving towards an acceptable position.
-With coauthor Alejandro Cornejo, a postdoctoral fellow at Harvard SEAS and the Wyss Institute, they demonstrated a mathematical proof that the individual behaviors would lead to the right global result.
+With coauthor Alejandro Cornejo, a postdoctoral fellow at Harvard SEAS and the Wyss Institute, the team demonstrated a mathematical proof that the individual behaviors would lead to the right global result.

 The Kilobots also correct their own mistakes.
 If a traffic jam forms or a robot moves off-course—errors that become much more common in a large group—nearby robots sense the problem and cooperate to fix it.